March 2 in Pop Culture History

 1933 – King Kong (film) opened at New York’s Radio City Music Hall.

-1940 – Elmer Fudd made his debut in the animated short Elmer’s Candid Camera.
+1940 – Elmer Fudd debuted in the animated short Elmer’s Candid Camera.

-1944 – Train #8017 stopped in a tunnel near Salerno, Italy, and more than 500 people on board suffocated and died.
+1944 – Train #8017 stopped in a tunnel near Salerno, Italy; more than 500 people on board suffocated and died.
 In the midst of WW II, the story was very much covered up by the Italian government.

 1957 – #1 Hit March 2, 1957 – March 29, 1957: Tab Hunter – Young Love

-1960 – Lucille Ball filed for divorce from Desi Arnaz, ending their marriage as well as the Lucille Ball-Desi Arnaz Show franchise on CBS.
+1960 – Lucille Ball filed for divorce from Desi Arnaz, ending their marriage and the Lucille Ball-Desi Arnaz Show franchise on CBS.

-1962 – Wilt Chamberlain scored 100 points in a single basketball game against the New York Knicks.
-Final score: 169-147, at the Hershey Arena.
-Although there were only about 6,000 tickets sold, guesstimates are that almost 50% of male sports fans born in the Philadelphia area between 1925 and 1958 claim to have been at the event.
+1962 – Wilt Chamberlain scored 100 points against the New York Knicks in a basketball game – final score: 169-147, at the Hershey Arena.
+Although only about 6,000 tickets were sold, guesstimates are that almost 50% of male sports fans born in the Philadelphia area between 1925 and 1958 claim to have been at the event.

 1969 – The Concorde SST Supersonic jet aircraft, prototype 001, made its first flight from Toulouse airport in France.

 1972 – US spacecraft Pioneer 10 was launched.

 1974 – #1 Hit March 2, 1974 – March 22, 1974: Terry Jacks – Seasons in the Sun